gdmarmerola/gdmarmerola.github.io/_posts/2017-11-21-ts-for-bernoulli-bandit.md

 ## The Exploitation/Exploration Tradeoff

 Now that we know how to estimate the posterior distribution of expected rewards for our bandits, we need to devise a method that can learn which machine to exploit as fast as possible.
-Thus, we need to balance how many potentially sub-optimal plays we use to gain information about the system (explorarion) with how many plays we use to profit from the bandit we think is best (exploitation).
+Thus, we need to balance how many potentially sub-optimal plays we use to gain information about the system (exploration) with how many plays we use to profit from the bandit we think is best (exploitation).

 If we "waste" too many plays in random bandits just to gain knowledge, we lose cumulative reward.
-If we bet every play in a bandit that looked promising too soon, we can be stuck in a suboptimal strategy.
+If we bet every play in a bandit that looked promising too soon, we can be stuck in a sub-optimal strategy.

 This is what **Thompson Sampling** and other policies are all about.
 Let us first study other two popular policies, so we can compare them with TS: **$\epsilon$-greedy** and **Upper Confidence Bound**.